Federalism as a Safeguard of Progressive Taxation

 Date Written: March 30, 2017

 This conclusion comes with a number of caveats.
-The distributional consequences of the Supreme Court’s federalism doctrines may be moderated — or magnified — by differences in federal and state spending priorities.
+The distributional consequences of the Supreme Court’s federalism doctrines may be moderated—or magnified—by differences in federal and state spending priorities.
 Moreover, the doctrines may affect the size of government as well as the allocation of fiscal responsibility across levels of government (though the net effect on government size is ambiguous).
 And the doctrines may have distributional consequences that are not only interpersonal, but also intergenerational.
-What seems clear from the analysis in this essay is that federalism doctrines affect the distribution of income and wealth in subtle and sometimes unexpected ways, and that a comprehensive understanding of wealth inequality in the United States requires careful attention to key features of our fiscal constitution.
+What seems clear from the analysis in this Article is that federalism doctrines affect the distribution of income and wealth in subtle and sometimes unexpected ways, and that a comprehensive understanding of wealth inequality in the United States requires careful attention to key features of our fiscal constitution.

 Keywords: Federalism, Fiscal Federalism, Commandeering, Sovereign Immunity, Income Inequality, State Taxes